antarestupin/Avifors/doc/auto-generators.md

 }
 ```

-The following file will be generated:
+At next code generation, the following file will be generated:

 ```php
 <?php